The Centers for Disease Control and Prevention (2020) estimate that US employers lose $36.4 billion a year due to missed days of work.

 We hope this post has inspired you to consider interventions you might employ as part of a workplace wellbeing intervention.
 If you decide to try out any we’ve suggested, be sure to let us know in the comments.

-We’d love to hear from you, and don’t forget to download our three Positive Psychology Exercises for free.
+We’d love to hear from you, and don’t forget to download our three Work & Career Coaching Exercises for free.

 - Amponsah-Tawiah, K., Ntow, M. A. O., & Mensah, J. (2016).
 Occupational health and safety management and turnover intention in the Ghanaian mining sector.
 Safety and Health at Work, 7(1), 12–17.